Jassi10000-zz/Pep-Hackathon-Project/README.md

 Being a junior undergrad I have faced the times in past where it was very difficult to find good resources for DSA and a best institute where I can get good guidance about the path to succeed

-So , I made a Automation Project using JavaScript [ including Node.js ] and an automation library " Puppeteer " which helps to resolve this confusion and gives a one stop platform to trust upon i.e "Pepcoding " .
+So , I made a Automation Project using JavaScript [ including Node.js ] and an automation library " Puppeteer " which can really help a beginner student to find best resources to prepare for DSA and gives a one stop platform to trust upon i.e "Pepcoding " .
 For this project , I automated the following 3 sites :

 ✅ Youtube